MusikAnimal/pageviews/README.md

 [JSDoc](http://usejsdoc.org/) is the preferred comment format.
 Try to document each function you create.
 The linters will complain if you don't!

-IE9 and below are not supported.
+IE10 and Safari 8 and below are not supported.

 ## Compilation
 All assets and views are ultimated placed in `public_html`.
 With the exception of images, you won't need to make any manual modifications to this directory.